luckykhalid/DevOps-Course-Starter/README.md

     travis encrypt --pro VAR1="VAR1_VALUE" --add # replace VAR1 and VAR1_VALUE with actual key/value pair
  ```
  ### One Time Travis Setup
   * All notifications are sent to Slack channel.
-Recofnigure `.travis.yml` file to send notification to your own channel(s) if desired.
+Reconfigure `.travis.yml` file to send notification to your own channel(s) if desired.
   * Failure notifications are sent to email addresses configured in the `.travis.yml` file.
 Change as desired.